willmccallion/math_library/README.md

 This library provides excellent scalar performance.
 Benchmarks against `glam` (a popular SIMD-accelerated library) show:

-* **Vector Operations:** `vecmath` is on par with or faster than `glam` for fundamental operations like dot product, cross product, and normalization.
+* **Vector Operations:** `mathtools` is on par with or faster than `glam` for fundamental operations like dot product, cross product, and normalization.
-* **Matrix Operations:** For complex, parallelizable operations like matrix multiplication and inversion, `glam`'s SIMD implementation provides an expected speedup. `vecmath` still offers highly competitive performance for a portable, scalar library.
+* **Matrix Operations:** For complex, parallelizable operations like matrix multiplication and inversion, `glam`'s SIMD implementation provides an expected speedup. `mathtools` still offers highly competitive performance for a portable, scalar library.

-This makes `vecmath` an ideal choice where portability and a simple, robust design are priorities.
+This makes `mathtools` an ideal choice where portability and a simple, robust design are priorities.

 ## Development